 Want a FREEBIE?

 I have a matching game that is perfect for review time!
 This game provides the name of the American Symbol, a real photograph, and a graphic representation of the symbol.
 Students will match all three.
-10 different symbols are used in this review activity.
+This review activity has 10 different symbols.

 - Click HERE to download that freebie!